sagemath/sagewiki_to_gh-2022-10-10/reu/2011/schedule.md

 == Tuesday, June 21 ==

+  * 10am-12pm: Introduction to Sage in Communications B27.
   * Demos of things you've done using Sage (e.g., interacts, etc.)
   * Presentation of assignments from June 20 (table up to norm conductor 124).
   * Introduction to Sage (lecture by Stein)